Operation Jupiter (1944): Battle

 Operation Jupiter began from the Odon bridgehead, which ran from Verson to Baron, after the 214th Brigade crossed the river during the night of 8/9 July.
 After a preliminary bombardment the first battalions of the 43rd (Wessex) Infantry Division reached Éterville and the north slope of Hill 112 by 8:00 a.m. and the advance to Maltot began.
 The village was entered but determined German defenders, mortar-fire and armoured counter-attacks made the British position in the village untenable, without control of Hill 112.
 The German defenders on the hill were dug into cornfields and tanks were hidden in copses.
-The Germans stopped the British advance at the Caen–Évrecy road and below the crest on the flanks.
-In the evening the 5th Battalion, Duke of Cornwall's Light Infantry (5th DCLI) of 214th Brigade and the 7th Royal Tank Regiment (7th RTR) attacked the hill and reached the hilltop and woods nearby, which brought the four 43rd (Wessex) Infantry Division brigades onto the ridge.
+The Germans stopped the advance of 5th Somerset Light Infantry and C Squadron 7 RTR at the Caen–Évrecy road and below the crest on the flanks.
+In the evening the 5th Battalion, Duke of Cornwall's Light Infantry (5th DCLI) of 214th Brigade and A Squadron 7th Royal Tank Regiment (7th RTR) attacked the hill and reached the hilltop and woods nearby, which brought the four 43rd (Wessex) Infantry Division brigades onto the ridge.
 To the north of Éterville, troops of the 3rd Canadian Division had crossed the Odon and extended the salient to the east.